josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦁_Armoury_Quick_Tour/⚓️_the_service_that_went_to_sea_and_never_came_back.md

 > 📡 Cross-references:
 >
 > - [🪖 Applied Demolition Science and the GCSE Problem](./🪖_applied_demolition_science_and_the_gcse_problem.md) - *the annoying ones on the ground*
-> - [⚖️ Shielded Roles and Information Risk Governance](../⚖️_shielded_roles_and_information_risk_governance.md) - *the annoying ones in the sky*
+> - [⚓️ The Service That Went to Sea and Never Came Back](./⚓️_the_service_that_went_to_sea_and_never_came_back.md) - *the annoying ones in the sky*

 *Note: Run past command before moving to save either; the fuck up is almost certainly not ours nad almost definitely theirs.
 Remember that the Airmen can't be trusted with a compass (get too cocky with the maths) and the Army cannot be trusted with a compass (get too cocky with the pointy end).*

+*Best hide the new toys underwater where neither of them can see with their hands.*

 *Survivor authorship is sovereign.
 Containment is never neutral.*